 We estimate those charges could total about €80 million in 2020.

-A survey in 2018 on behalf of Paypal forecast that Irish consumers would spend €10 billion online in 2020.
-(These figures will probably be a lot bigger now because of the pandemic.)
+A survey in 2018,on behalf of Paypal , forecast that Irish consumers would spend €10 billion online in 2020.
+(These figures might be a lot bigger now because of the pandemic.)

 We estimate that the majority of that 60% of Irish online spending that goes outside Ireland is spent on UK websites .
 A smaller proportion will be spent on USA and maybe Chinese and other EU sites.
 We estimate that 40% of all Irish online retail spending is going outside the Eurozone .
 (It could well be more than that ) .